Kerala Blasters FC: Ownership and finances

 In April 2014, it was announced that the former India cricket captain Sachin Tendulkar, along with PVP Ventures, won the bidding for the Kochi franchise in Indian Super League.
 A consortium named Blasters Sports Ventures Private Limited (BSVPL) was established to oversee the administration and operations of the club.
 Tendulkar said that he took a stake in the club because he wanted to help popularise football in India and to see Kerala return to its former glory as a footballing state.
 In May 2014, he said; "People used to call me Master Blaster.
 I'm supporting Kerala, Kochi team.
 I hope the entire Kerala will be behind our football team.
 That's why we thought of naming it as Kerala Blasters FC."
 PVP group owned 60 percent of the club.
-In October 2015, Securities and Exchange Board of India, imposed a fine of ₹30 crore on PVP Group for not complying with diclosure terms, pushing the club into financial uncertainty.
+In October 2015, Securities and Exchange Board of India, imposed a fine of ₹30 crore on PVP Group for not complying with disclosure terms, pushing the club into financial uncertainty.
 To overcome the financial crisis, Tendulkar partnered with the club's main sponsor Muthoot Group, bought 40 percent from PVP Group's stake and acquired the majority stake at the club.

 In June 2016, it was confirmed that a consortium led by industrialist Nimmagadda Prasad, Telugu film actors Chiranjeevi, Nagarjuna and film producer Allu Aravind have purchased 80 percent stake at the club.
 The 20 percent stake of the club remained with Tendulkar.
 In September 2018, Tendulkar sold his remaining stake at the club to its majority shareholders for personal reasons, stating; "A piece of my heart will always beat for Kerala Blasters".
 In January 2021, the consortium was renamed as Magnum Sports Private Limited.
 The consortium also includes Anil Yerramreddy, the global CEO of MOURI Tech.
 Nikhil Bhardwaj, son of the majority shareholder Nimmagadda Prasad is the director of the club.

 Magnum Sports Private Limited also owns the Pro Kabaddi League team Tamil Thalaivas and in 2020, entered in a partnership with Serbian volleyball club Radnicki Belgrade to form Radnicki Blasters, which plays in the Serbian First Division tournaments.

+In mid-2026, reports confirmed that Magnum Sports Private Limited was in advanced negotiations to sell a 100% controlling stake in the club to a Dubai-based investment consortium, which includes prominent Non-Resident Indian (NRI) entrepreneurs from Kerala.